dkazanc/multi-channel-X-ray-CT/Readme.md

 # Joint image reconstruction method with correlative multi-channel prior for X-ray spectral computed tomography (SOFTWARE)

 **The presented software reproduces numerical results of Inverse Problems journal [paper](https://doi.org/10.1088/1361-6420/aaba86).
-Software generates realisitc sythetic multi-energetic tomographic projection data and reconstruct it.
-Novel correlative multi-channel algorithm compared with other state-of-the-art reconstruction algorithms.
+Software generates realisitic synthetic multi-energetic tomographic projection data and reconstructs it.
+Novel prior-correlative multi-channel algorithm is compared with other state-of-the-art reconstruction algorithms.
 Note that a GPU (Nvidia) card is required to use the software.**

 ## General software prerequisites
  * [MATLAB](http://www.mathworks.com/products/matlab/)